-However, in the beginning of the 21st century, thanks to improved transportation, technological advancements and the availability of information to tourists, this is completely changing.
+However, at the beginning of the 21st century, thanks to improved transportation, technological advancements and the availability of information to tourists, this is completely changing.

 Tourists can now choose a destination and activity at an affordable price, and sustainability is becoming a guarantee of the quality and authenticity of that activity.

 What is the best way to measure the success of initiatives that promote sustainable tourism, for example, at the destination level?

 When they started the Institute, one of the first initiatives that we took was to make tourism sustainable.
 And for that, we understood that first, sustainability needed to have market value and, second, that value had to be measured.

 For that reason, we developed the “Responsible Tourism System” as a certification system using measurable standards under the label “BIOSPHERE”.
 The RTS is an instrument and means of continuous improvement towards sustainability since it is a journey never a finish line.